wbamberg/website/content/posts/writing-day-wtd-portland-2022.md

 Many attendees did not have previous experience of working with GitHub, the PR model, or docs under source control.
 It was helpful to have an introductory session about this.
 As it turned out, the technical side went smoothly.
 People quickly understood how to use the tools and were able to be very productive.
 It might have been worth spending more time up front exploring other tools, which would enable people to submit fewer, larger PRs: a limitation of the GitHub UI is that each PR can only include one file.
 In general it's worth organizers explicitly considering what they are giving back to attendees in terms of learning how to use these tools.

 Successful projects tend to be ones that are well-defined and fine-grained, meaning that even a small contribution can be complete and useful.
+Next time we would like to prepare some projects which allow volunteers to engage more deeply with the content, but it's challenging to do that while still keeping projects accessible.

 ## What's next?

-We're going to continue the project to remove `var` across all of MDN, by filing a tracking issue listing affected pages, so that volunteers and staff can gradually work through them.
+We've felt quite inspired by the progress our volunteers made towards cleaning `var` from our documentation, and have filed [a tracking issue to finish removing `var` from our JavaScript pages](https://github.com/mdn/content/issues/16614), and [another one to remove it from our Web/API pages](https://github.com/mdn/content/issues/16662), so that volunteers and staff can finish the work.

+We'd also like to consider how we could help writers who are new to Git and GitHub learn how to work with these tools.

 ## Thanks!